 Feofanov

-Graduate of the Moscow Art Theatre School, actor of the Moscow Art Theatre.
-In his performance, the authors found that very "psychophysical speed" and charisma necessary for a hero balancing on the edge of survival.
+A rising actor and graduate of the Moscow Art Theatre School, chosen for his raw intensity and psychological depth necessary for a hero balancing on the edge of survival.

 Principal cast – Ivan Morozov